 Pelvic organ prolapse care at Mayo Clinic

 - Your Mayo Clinic care team.
 A multidisciplinary team of Mayo Clinic experts trained in female pelvic floor medicine and reconstructive surgery evaluate and treat different types of pelvic organ prolapse.
 This team includes gynecologists and urologists.
-Each year, Mayo Clinic doctors care for about 2,900 women with pelvic organ prolapse.
+Each year, Mayo Clinic doctors care for nearly 3,000 women with pelvic organ prolapse.

 - Advanced treatment.
 Our doctors have extensive experience with repair procedures, including minimally invasive techniques that require only small incisions, which might result in a shorter hospital stay and faster recovery.
 Your treatment options might include nonsurgical or surgical interventions.